• Home

 May 1, 2021 Posted by Gary Trosclair 2 Comments

 People with obsessive-compulsive personality and obsessive-compulsive personality disorder (OCPD) are driven to be as productive and perfect as possible.
 There are good aspects to this.
-But both the amount of work that compulsives do, and how they approach work may begin to be self-destructive.
+But both the amount of work that compulsives do, and how they approach work can become self-destructive.

 When this happens, something inside may go on strike to try to self-correct.
 Body and soul try to slow things down when they see danger ahead.
 But if the driven part insists on slogging forward with more work, the result is the painful standoff known as burnout.

-Carl Jung believed that human psychology operates as a self-balancing system: when one part takes control and goes too far in one direction, another part of the system will try to compensate and push the individual in the other direction.
+Carl Jung, the early 20th century Swiss psychiatrist, believed that human psychology operates as a self-balancing system: when one part takes control and goes too far in one direction, another part of the system will try to compensate and push the individual in the other direction.
 Usually it works reasonably well.
 But nature isn’t perfect, and sometimes the system gets stuck.
-This is often the case with those who have OCPD.
+This often happens to those with OCPD.

 Contents